Considerations

 PI Summer Salary

 Most faculty are on a nine (9) month academic appointment, and therefore have three (3) summer months to dedicate to research each year.
-PI Summer salary is calculated as 1/9th of their annual salary.
+PI Summer salary is calculated as 1/9th of their academic year salary.
 Faculty are paid their nine (9) month academic appointment over twelve (12) months, so their regular paycheck is NOT the same as a summer ninth.

 Example: